 Bedford County is one of the fastest-growing counties in the Commonwealth of Virginia.
 It encompasses 764 square miles of Piedmont Plateau in the Western Central portion of Virginia and is bordered by the Blue Ridge Mountains to the west, the James River on its northeast and Smith Mountain Lake to the south.
 It has rolling, hilly terrain with elevations ranging from 800 to 4200 feet above sea level.

-In 1782, the Town of Liberty (now the City of Bedford) was established.
-The Town of Liberty was changed to the Town of Bedford in 1890 and to the present-day City of Bedford in 1912.
-The city covers an area of 6.81 square miles of history, culture, outstanding architecture, boutiques and fine dining.
+In 1782, the Town of Liberty (now the Town of Bedford) was established.
+The Town of Liberty was changed to the Town of Bedford in 1890 and to the City of Bedford in 1912 to the now present day Town of Bedford.
+The town covers an area of 6.81 square miles of history, culture, outstanding architecture, boutiques and fine dining.

 Thomas Jefferson, architect of The University of Virginia, author of The Declaration of Independence and President of the United States, chose to build a home in Bedford - Poplar Forest, which Jefferson designed as his personal retreat.
 Robert E. Lee, the Confederates general and loyal Bedford visitor, rode his horse, Traveler, farther up Sharp Top at the Peaks of Otter than anyone else.
 And the Beale Treasure - an elusive horde of gold, silver and jewels and a complicated, only partially solved, code - draws treasure hunters from all over the world.